 broadcast by the BBC in November, 2012,

-historian Peter Staudenmaier has written:
+historian Peter Staudenmaier has written the following

 Here is the basic defense of Steiner's racial teachings, in Steiner's own words:

 What does this amount to?
-All humans are basically alike, since we all tend to incarnate in the various races.
+All humans are basically alike, since we all incarnate in the various races.
 Early in our evolution, we all incarnate in the lower races.
 Later, as we evolve higher, we incarnate in the higher racial forms.
 Basically, we are all alike.
 So we should not be "prejudiced."

 Think about this.
 Does Steiner's defense hold up?
 Is what he says racist or not?

 The good among us will move upward, from membership in low races to membership in high races.
 But the evil among us will move in the opposite direction.
 A black person is less evolved than a white: S/he may be a good person who will evolve higher, or she may be a bad person who is descending from higher racial forms.
 Either way, s/he is now less highly evolved than any white person s/he encounters.
 She is a member or a low race while the white person is a member of a high race.
-This is the unprejudicial truth, according to Steiner.
+This is the unprejudiced truth, according to Steiner.
 And what does this sort of "truth" amount to?
 Racism.

-Here is a better defense, perhaps:
+Here is a better defense of Steiner's racial teachings:

 The Anthroposophical use of language is frequently slippery.
-Anthroposophists say that their system is a science, when it isn't.
-They say that their system is not a religion, when it is.
+Anthroposophists say their system is a science, when it isn't.
+They say their system is not a religion, when it is.
 They say their doctrines are not racist, when they are.
 They say their doctrines promote freedom, when they don't.